TMarshFSR/ansible-roles/README.md

 # ansible-roles
-This is an example of using Ansible roles to
+This is an example of using Ansible roles to install various dependencies on different remote machines